Revelation Chapter 2 RCW Text with Notes

 RCW Notes, Explanations and Comments

-2.2 This intense scrutiny of Bible teachers was happening at the very beginnings of the faith, and there were false apostles almost from the beginning at Pentecost.
+2.2 This intense scrutiny of traveling Bible teachers was happening at the very beginnings of the faith, and there were false apostles almost from the beginning at Pentecost.
 These people may have seen or even met Jesus, but falsely claimed to have been chosen by Him.
 The Ebionites developed almost immediately.

 2.3 The believers at Ephesus had worked hard and were being stretched to the point of mental and physical exhaustion.